falknerdominik/workshop-datascience-template/README.md

 poetry add cloudpathlib
 # follow the instruction in the python notebook: `notebooks/load_from_private_s3.py`
 # You can remotely load data from the public NAS!

+# Example for a long running job - see README Tips & Tricks
+git checkout long_running

+# Example of using mkdocs
+git checkout mkdocs
+poe docs
 ```